DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 release.

 Even worse, a false positive result could be hiding a vulnerability in your product!
-Black hats don't put their faith in your SBoM. :-) OS packaging significantly reduces false positives and negatives.
+Black hats don't put their faith in your SBoM!
+OS packaging significantly reduces both false positives and negatives.

-Relying on file-system scan for your SBoM means *a lot* of manual data correction within your SCA tool, often on a file-by-file basis.
+Relying on file-system scan for your SBoM means *a lot* of manual data correction within your SCA tool, sometimes on a file-by-file basis.
 Leveraging the system package manager creates a vital linkage in your release provenance documentation.
 It ensures accurate results, and saves time, especially in unplanned escalations.